ngmysamuel/backtester/readme.md

             - Rolling annulized standard deviation based on the close price across several window sizes
         2. Bid Ask Spread
             - Based on Ardia et al. (2024), an efficient estimator (EDGE) described in https://doi.org/10.1016/j.jfineco.2024.103916
+            - Does not assume continuously observed prices.
+For example, on daily data (low frequency), the "fundamental volatility" (the trend) usually drowns out the "microstructure noise" (the spread), causing other estimators to be heavily biased or return zeros.
-            - Does not assume continuously observed prices, unlike previous estimators, resulting in a more accurate spread without the downward bias
+            Thus unlike the previous estimators, this results in a more accurate spread without the downward bias
             - By making use of various combinations of OHLC prices (across time, if high equals open, etc), 4 estimators can be derived which the paper calls Discrete Generalized Estimators.
 These 4 estimators work best in different market conditions; some being more accurate in volatile situations for example.
 The paper blends them together, weighting them accordingly to achieve a final estimator that has the smallest estimation variance under any scenario
             - EDGE, as a result, is a robust and more accurate estimator which can be applied to a wide range of frequencies (albeit it is mentioned that higher frequency data is better)
         3. Volume Metrics